 While the crust is baking, prepare the filling.
 In a bowl, whisk the eggs to break up.
 Add the brown sugar, maple syrup, flour, melted butter, salt, and vanilla.
 Whisk to combine.
 Then fold in the chopped pecans.

-4 large eggs, 1 cup light brown sugar, 1 ½ cups maple syrup, 1 tbsp all-purpose flour, 2 tsp vanilla extract, 3 tbsp melted unsalted butter, 2 ½ cups chopped pecans, ½ tsp salt
+4 large eggs, 1 cup light brown sugar, 1 ½ cups maple syrup, 1 tbsp all-purpose flour, 2 tsp vanilla extract, 3 tbsp melted unsalted butter, 2 ½ cups chopped pecans, ½ tsp kosher salt

 When the crust is finished, remove it from the oven.
 Pour the prepared filling over the warm crust.
 Return to the oven and bake until the filling is set around the edges and jiggles slightly in the middle, 20-25 minutes.